 The chart is based on the Association of Train Operating Companies (Atoc) booklet The Billion Passenger Railway.
 The booklet features several articles — including one that forecasts that the competitiveness of 21st century cities will depend on their high speed rail links.
 Andrew Curry reports from September 2083:

-For old brick houses, it’s as energy-efficient to renovate — and possibly more so — as it is to tear down and build new.
+, it’s as energy-efficient to renovate — and possibly more so — as it is to tear down and build new.
 That’s the conclusion of a study by the Empty Homes Agency, a UK nonprofit that works to bring empty homes back into use.

 Large homebuilders in the UK claim that new construction is many times more energy efficient than older properties like Victorian houses.
 That’s true for operating energy, counter the environmentalists, but what about “embodied” energy — the energy it takes to manufacture building materials?
 Until this study, no one had calculated the relative importance of each.
 After analyzing three renovated and three new houses, the conclusion was this: